March 25, 2021 | By: Julia Bowers, Sr. Product manager

 Recommended solutions for the home care brand

 At each stage of the customer journey, the conversation you have with customers is different.
-So Amazon Advertising offers a variety of ad products that we recommend using at different stages.
+So Amazon Ads offers a variety of ad products that we recommend using at different stages.
 But here’s what we recommended for the home care brand specifically based on their business needs for 2020.

 To drive brand awareness among customers out of the home care aisle, we recommended the brand run ads on Fire TV.
 These ads enable advertisers to share their brand’s story in high-impact placements.

 When customers are in-aisle but haven’t yet discovered the brand, we recommended running ads on Fire tablet and display ads on mobile and desktop.
 These ads have a clear call to action: Learn more about the brand and its offerings to see if they are the right fit.
 Plus, the brand's Store on Amazon is a great place for these ads to direct customers to help them learn more about their brand.